TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-tsfe/Index.rst

             $websiteID =
                 $PageTSconfig['TSFE.']['constants.']['websiteConfig.']['id'];

-         **Notice:** In the frontend the setting of default constants will only apply to a branch of the tree  *if* a template record is found on that page (or if a template record is set for "next level").
+         **Note:** In the frontend the setting of default constants will only apply to a branch of the tree *if* a template record is found on that page (or if a template record is set for "next level").
 In other
          words: If you want the Page TSconfig constant defaults to affect only a certain branch of the page tree, make sure to create a template